 How to Apply for Financial Aid

-Apply for an FSA-ID at fsaid.ed.gov/npas (if you don’t already have one).
+Apply for an FSA-ID, if you don’t already have one.
 You will need the FSA-ID to electronically sign your Free Application for Federal Student Aid (FAFSA) and other federal financial aid documents.
 If you are dependent, your parents will need to apply for an FSA-ID as well.

-You can complete the FAFSA online by visiting studentaid.gov.
+You can complete the FAFSA online.
 Remember to include Tyler’s school code on the FAFSA; if you do not include our school code, we will not receive your application.
 John Tyler Community College’s school code is 004004.

-At JTCC, Federal Direct Student Loans are not automatically awarded to students who file a FAFSA.
-To apply for a Federal Direct Student Loan, students must meet basic eligibility criteria and complete the following steps:
+At Tyler, Federal Direct Student Loans are not automatically awarded to students who file a FAFSA.
+To apply for a Federal Direct Student Loan, students must meet basic eligibility criteria and complete these steps:

 - First-time applicants need to complete Federal Direct Student Loan Entrance Counseling.